 - Talk to your doctor about how you’re feeling.
 They may be able to recommend a therapist or psychiatrist who specializes in treating people with autism spectrum disorders (ASD).

-- If you don’t feel comfortable talking with someone face-to-face, plenty of online resources are available through websites like WebMD, where users share their experiences and offer advice on getting through tough times.
+- If you don’t feel comfortable talking with someone face-to-face, plenty of online resources are available where users share their experiences and offer advice on getting through tough times.

 - Consider joining an online support group where other moms diagnosed with ASD can share tips on parenting techniques that work best for them because every parent has different needs.